Garimasingh1283/Garimasingh1283/README.md

 # Hi there, I'm Garima Singh 👋

 Welcome to my GitHub profile!
-I'm a passionate **Full-Stack Developer** and **Machine Learning Enthusiast** with a focus on building responsive, user-friendly applications.
+I'm a passionate **Full-Stack Developer** and **IoT** with a focus on building responsive, user-friendly applications.

 ## 🛠️ My Tech Stack